Installing the North American Database

 You can see in the screen capture above there are 46 seconds remaining and 58% of the database has been downloaded.

-When the progress bar reaches 100% the name under the progress bar will change to Download complete.
-You may need to wait up to approximately 60 seconds for the operating system to register the database and complete its operation.
-This is particularly the case when you are saving to the SD Card.
+When the progress bar reaches 100% the name under the progress bar will change to Download complete and the button at the bottom will change to DELETE DATA (You may need to wait up to approximately 60 seconds before the button changes to DELETE DATA so that the operating system can register the database and complete its operation.
+This is particularly the case when you are saving to the SD Card.)

 Once the download operation is finished the name of the button will change from STOP DOWNLOAD to DELETE DATA.
 This means you are ready to use the app in the offline mode.